oracle/tribuo/docs/Internals.md

 ## Tracing a training and evaluation run

+This section describes the internal process of a training and evaluation run.

 ### DataSource
 `Example`s are created in a `DataSource`.
 Preferably they are created with a `Feature` list as this ensures the O(n log n) sort cost is paid once, rather than